BryceLTaylor/historical-weather-app/README.md

 `npm run historical_weather <function-name> [options]`

-You can also run it like this
+You can also run it with bash like this:

 `./historical_weather.sh <function-name> [options]`